0x4f53/textsubs/readme.md

 #### SubdomainsOnly

-- Returns: only the subdomains (subdomain.example.com) as a list of strings
+- Returns: only the subdomains (subdomain.example.com) as a slice of strings

 #### DomainsOnly

-- Returns: only the domains (example.com) as a list of strings
+- Returns: only the domains (example.com) as a slice of strings

 #### BreakFusedSubdomains

-- Returns: only the domains (example.com) as a list of strings
+- Returns: the subdomains/domains that are fused on accident, split into newlines

 Example: en.wikipedia.org0x4f.medium.com gives
             en.wikipedia.org